breezy-team/breezy/doc/user_manual/configuration.rst

   * ``builder = command``

     The command to use to build the package.
-Defaults to ``dpkg-buildpackage -rfakeroot -uc -us``).
+Defaults to ``dpkg-buildpackage -rfakeroot -uc -us``.
 Will only be read from the file in your home directory.

   * ``quick-builder = command``

     The command used to build the package if the ``--quick`` option is used.
     (Defaults to ``fakeroot debian/rules binary``).
-Will only be read from the file in your home directory.
+Will only be read from the config file in your home directory.

   * ``source-builder = command``

     The command used to build a source package if the ``--short`` or ``-S`` options are used.
 Overriden if ``--builder`` or ``--quick`` are given on the command line.
 (Defaults to ``dpkg-buildpackage -rfakeroot -uc -us -S``).
-Will only be read from the file in your home directory.
+Will only be read from the config file in your home directory.

 The idea is that certain options can be set in ``.bzr-builddeb/default.conf`` that apply to the package on all systems, or that there is a default that is